xxradar/tcpdump-initContainers-always/README.md

 As per https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#api-for-sidecar-containers, K8S now allows you to specify a restartPolicy for init containers which is independent of the Pod and other init containers.

-This features is available starting with Kubernetes 1.28 in alpha through a feature gate named SidecarContainers.
+This feature is available starting with Kubernetes 1.28 in alpha through a feature gate named SidecarContainers.
 Alpha features are NOT enabled by default.

 Through the years, I have been researching different ways to capture traffic in pods (see references).